gvwilson/thirdbit/src/fiction/cherne/index.md

 After the tumult of the Age of Heroes came a period of relative stasis.
-History became a largely regional matter: the Pale Remainder held sway in the north, the Regimental Kingdoms squabbled with each other in the west, and Thind dominated the southeast, while the Darpani bred horses and composed epic poetry on Cherne's great central plain.
+History became a largely regional matter: the Pale Remainder held sway in the north, the Ninety Kingdoms squabbled with each other in the west, and Thind dominated the southeast, while the Darpani bred horses and composed epic poetry on Cherne's great central plain.
 New ideas were rare, and spread slowly if at all.
 Most people lived and died as their grandparents had, knowing little and caring